JeffersonLab/clas12root/README.md

 ### Fast Accumulated Charge Lookup

 The qadb_reader used by the clas12reader to read the Quality Assurance Database can also perform a fast lookup of the accumulated charge of a given list of runs.
-An example is given in [https://github.com/dglazier/clas12root/blob/qadb_update/RunRoot/Ex9_QualityAssurance_quickLookup.C Example 9, Quality Assurance quick lookup script].
+An example is given in Example 9, Quality Assurance quick lookup script here https://github.com/dglazier/clas12root/blob/qadb_update/RunRoot/Ex9_QualityAssurance_quickLookup.C.

 ### Using databases with HipoSelector